 In line with the enhanced policy priority of Afghanistan in the Obama Administration, Ambassador Richard Holbrooke was appointed Special Representative on Afghanistan and Pakistan.
-He has a large team at State Department overseeing U.S. policy on Afghanistan and Pakistan.
+He has a large team at State Department, but whose members are detailed from several different agencies, overseeing U.S. policy on Afghanistan and Pakistan.
 Lt.
 Gen. Karl Eikenberry, who served as commander of U.S. forces in Afghanistan during 2004-2005, is now Ambassador.
-Eikenberry and the rest of the U.S. works closely with Holbrooke, as well as with the U.S. and NATO military structure, and a civilian-military "joint campaign plan" was developed and released in mid-August 2009.
-There is a "deputy Ambassador," senior official Francis Ricciardone, and Ambassador Anthony Wayne managing U.S. assistance issues.
-Another Ambassador rank official, Joseph Mussomeli, handles Embassy management issues.
-Ambassador Timothy Carney oversaw U.S. policy for the 2009 elections.
+Eikenberry and the rest of the U.S. works closely with Holbrooke, as well as with the U.S. and